-- The first two rows are the same as the chevron.
+- The first row and second row are the same as the chevron pattern.
 Each of the outer strings is tied in toward the center to make V shapes.

 - Then the pattern is flipped to make an upside-down chevron shape.
 This creates the X and diamond shapes.

-For a more detailed pattern, included pictures and pattern chart, check out: How to Make a Diamond Friendship Bracelet Pattern
+For a more detailed pattern, including pictures and a pattern chart, check out: How to Make a Diamond Friendship Bracelet Pattern

 How to Start and Finish Friendship Bracelets

-But, there are a lot of other cool ways to start and end friendship braclets, like buckles, teardrop loops, buttons, adjustable knots, and more.
+But, there are a lot of other cool ways to start and end friendship bracelets, like buckles, teardrop loops, buttons, adjustable knots, and more.

 If you are wondering how to begin your bracelet with a loop, be sure to read: How to Start and End Friendship Bracelets for A Finished Look